risan/risanb.com/content/code/bundling-your-javascript-library-with-rollup.md

 Even though we're not using them, we ended up having both `FAST_FOODS` and `randomFastFood` in our bundle file.

-There's [another three-shaking gotcha](#another-three-shaking-gotcha) explained on the next section that you should be aware of.
+There's [another three-shaking gotcha](#another-three-shaking-gotcha) explained in the next section that you should be aware of.

 ## Importing NPM Package

-We often need to pull a third party library from NPM.
+We often need to pull a third-party library from NPM.
 For our example, let's pull the `lodash` library.
 Within the project directory, type the following command to create an empty `package.json` file:

 ```bash
 $ echo {} > package.json